When your Friends ask, “How can you possibly run barefoot?”

 Lift Off

 Lift your entire foot.
 Many people who over stress their feet, do so on the trailing edge of the stride.
-That is, as they lift their foot off the ground, they lift the heel mostly, and the fore-foot and toes are left pushing-off putting excess strain on the foot (and calves).
-Make an effort to lift the fore-foot along with the heel… the foot won’t actually lift off all at once, or parallel to the ground, but just putting the effort into lifting the fore-foot will take a lot of strain off the foot.
+That is, as they lift their foot off the ground, they lift the heel mostly, and the fore-foot and toes are left pushing-off, putting excess strain on the foot (and calves).
+Make a slight relaxed effort to lift the fore-foot (the heel will come up too)… the foot won’t actually lift off all at once, or parallel to the ground, but just putting the effort into lifting the fore-foot will take a lot of strain off the foot.

 Quite often when I talk about lifting the feet and bending the knees, people want to cut out a few words and end up with “lift the knees”… which, as you can see from the following simulation leads to moving backwards (start at about 0:16):

 Another common mistake is to push off with the trailing foot, instead of simply lifting.
 This is often done so that you can launch your body high into the air, allowing you to bring your leg forward without much need to bend the knee.
-This is a LOT MORE WORK, and unnecessary.
-It defeats the entire purpose of having springy muscles in our legs, which only work if we allow our knees to bend, and load those springs.
-It causes greater impact on landing, because we’re falling from higher up, and have more time to accelerate.
-It makes our stride long it time (not longer in length – it just feels longer, because we’re moving slower).
+This is a LOT MORE WORK, and unnecessary (the foot us lighter and less work to lift than the body).
+Trying to launch the body up defeats the purpose of having springy muscles in our legs, which only work if we allow our knees to bend, and load those springs.
+Trying to launch the body up causes greater impact on landing, because we’re falling from higher up, and have more time to accelerate.
+It makes our stride long (in time, not longer in length – it just feels longer, because we’re moving slower).
 It requires more work to push, because we have defeated the purpose of those springy muscles and tendons in our legs.

 Lead with your center, not the feet, not the shoulders, not the head!

-While standing in place, you can begin to run in place by lifting your feet (not launching your body up), just the feet, by bending the knees.
+While standing in place, you can begin to run in place by lifting your feet (not launching your body up), just the feet, by bending the knees (NOT lifting the knees).

 Now, simply relax your calves, let your hips fall in front of your feet (torso vertical above the hips) so that you feel like you’re going to fall forward … which is exactly what you want to do.
 It’s so much easier to simply fall forward than to try to push your body with your feet.